DR. Eric Seybold Ph.D

 Linda Zacharias MSW, LCSW

-Linda is also a Certified Nutrition and Wellness Consultant and a Certified Holistic Nutritionist.
+Linda is very interested and has taken many courses in nutrition.
 She took on this education for her own well-being, but soon found that so many people could increase their well-being by learning what their triggers are and learning how to eat well.
 Linda works with people who struggle with overeating and binge eating.
-Right now she is seeing people individually, but hopes to start groups soon.
+She is seeing people on the individual basis.

 Alison Jacobs MS, LPC, NCC